-n continuation of LAS's advocacy efforts, led by Ms. Nazia Sultana (LAS Field Officer, Karachi) and Mr. Ali Ahmed (Delivery Associate, LAS), LAS engaged with the residents of Bhagwan Goth in the Kemari district on March 18, 2024, and addressed pertinent issues related to obtaining Computerized National Identity Cards (CNICs) and marriage certificates within the local Hindu and Sikh communities.
+n continuation of LAS's advocacy efforts, led by Ms. Nazia Sultana (LAS Field Officer, Karachi) and Mr. Ali Ahmed (Delivery Associate, LAS), LAS engaged with the residents of Bhagwan Goth in the s we reflect on the remarkable journey of our legal aid and awareness program, team LAS successfully reached out to 8,303 members of religious minorities across eight districts in Sindh: Karachi, Hyderabad, Dadu, Shaheed Benazir Abad, Sanghar, Sukkur, Larkana, and Khairpur.

+Kemari district on March 18, 2024, and addressed pertinent issues related to obtaining Computerized National Identity Cards (CNICs) and marriage certificates within the local Hindu and Sikh communities.